basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 The gap is visibility.
 Any local user can run `zfs list` and see every dataset on the machine, with names, sizes, and properties.
 And an SSH account for replication is, by default, also a shell.

+There are tools that would sidestep some of this.
+[zrepl](https://zrepl.github.io/) has a sink mode with a subtree per client, but it replaces sanoid and syncoid on both sides and runs as root on the receiver. restic or borg to a friend's box would also work, but they back up files instead of snapshots and have to scan for changes, while `zfs send` already knows which blocks changed.

 ## Rehearsing the permissions in a VM